Frequently Asked Questions

 I encourage you to visit my Washington, D.C. office to pick up passes to observe the House from the House Gallery, where you might see me voting or making a speech.
 You can also follow House proceedings by watching C-SPAN.

-If you are planning to visit our nation’s capital, please contact Zeenath Akhtar in my district office at (586) 498-7122 as soon as you know your travel plans.
+If you are planning to visit our nation’s capitol, please contact Zeenath Hussain in my district office at (586) 498-7122 as soon as you know your travel plans.
 Reservations are made on a first come first serve basis and are very limited.
 I suggest you contact my office at least six to eight weeks prior to your trip.
 We have brochures, tour information and maps for the greater Washington, D.C. area, and its many attractions.

 The office can arrange the purchase, at cost, of a United States flag.
 There are several sizes available in both cotton and nylon.